-Fellows will also spend a dedicated month on each of these three services: medical oncology, radiation oncology, and pathology.
+Fellows will also spend a dedicated month on each of these 3 services: medical oncology, radiation oncology, and pathology.
 These experiences will be tailored to the fellows’ specific clinical interests.
-Fellows will also spend four months dedicated to clinical research.
+Fellows will also spend 4 months dedicated to clinical research.
 Fellows interested in basic science research during this time will be assessed on an individual basis to ensure an appropriate and productive experience.

 The didactic curriculum will be integrated into pre-existing teaching curricula for HPB, breast, and endocrine fellows but will be enhanced to incorporate the entire breadth of general surgical oncology.